firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

 cd frontend
 ```

-2. Run `index.html` in your browser using a [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in VSCode.
+2. Run `index.html` in your browser using a [Live server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in VSCode.

 > **Note:** Ensure RSKj (Regtest) is running in a separate terminal.

-### Final Considerations
+### Final considerations

 With these steps, you've set up your development environment for RSK workshops.
-Utilize tools like ethers.js to listen to smart contract events from your frontend DApp and enhance your development experience.
+Utilize ethers.js to listen to smart contract events from your frontend DApp and enhance your development experience.